Nitrodist/bsideswpg-coin-puzzle/README.md

 print(zlib.decompress(data)),
 ```

 One of the features of zlib is that the last 4 bytes of the stream are reserved for a checksum.
-This was very useful because we failed the checksum the first few times because on the original coin I had...
+This was very useful because we failed the checksum the first few times.
+This was because I had...

 1. transcribed an uppercase 'N' as a lowercase one and...
 2. I could not distinguish between the 7 `1` and `l` characters **at all**

 Special thanks to [Michael Loney](https://twitter.com/Dragon_Eater) and [Mak Kolybabi](https://twitter.com/mak_kolybabi) for transcribing the `l` and `1` characters correctly!

-Once we had the correct text, we are able to see the decompressed version:
+Once we had the correct text, we were able to see the decompressed version:

 ```
 $ python decompress_zlib.py | hexdump